Gerald-Ha/GG-Asus-Fan-Control/README.md

 Please choose an option:
 1. System Mode
 2. GG Mode
+3. Gaming Mode
-Enter the number of your choice: 2
+Enter the number of your choice: 3
-GG Mode Activated
+Gaming Mode Activated
 ```

 ## Uninstallation